Coined Cuisine

 • In a small bowl, stir together the milk and lemon juice.
 Set the bowl aside while you work on the remaining parts of the recipe.

 • Gently fold blueberries into the batter.
+It will be thick.

 For the Glaze:

 • Mix the powdered sugar, lemon juice, and lemon zest until the consistency is similar to honey.
-(Add any additional liquid or powdered sugar as needed.)
+Add any additional liquid or powdered sugar as needed.

 Tried this recipe yet?Please consider leaving a comment!
 Reviews help other readers find their next favorite dish, like this one.